 Having sailed on countless cruises across multiple cruise lines and everything from 25-year-old ships to the inaugural sailing of a new ship, we have some experience on the real differences between new versus old.

 When given the option, we prefer to sail on newer ships.
 For us, the big benefit is that there is simply so much more to do on newer ships.
-The innovation on cruise ships is happening quickly, and newer ships simply have a lot more to offer in everything from activities to the design of public spaces.
+The innovation on cruise ships is happening quickly, and newer ships have a lot more to offer in everything from activities to the design of public spaces.

 So do we never sail older ships?
 It’s the exact opposite, in fact.

 The deals you can find on older ships mixed with short journeys make them perfect for quick getaways where you want to vacation without spending a bundle.
 Meanwhile, refurbishments keep the ships feeling updated so it’s not as if you are having a “second class” experience.
+We also find that sometimes it’s nice to have a quieter cruise when we want to relax.

 Bottom line: Our opinion is to sail newer ships when you have the opportunity, but don’t fret if an older ship makes more sense for your budget or schedule.
 You’ll still have a lot of fun.